phil-opp/blog_os/blog/post/double-faults.md

 }
 ```

-For each exception handler, we can choose an stack from the IST through the `options` field in the corresponding [Interrupt Descriptor Table entry].
+For each exception handler, we can choose an stack from the IST through the `options` field in the corresponding [IDT entry].
 For example, we could use the first stack in the IST for our double fault handler.
 Then the CPU would automatically switch to this stack whenever a double fault occurs.
 This switch would happen before anything is pushed, so it would prevent the triple fault.

-[Interrupt Descriptor Table entry]: {{% relref "09-catching-exceptions.md#the-interrupt-descriptor-table" %}}
+[IDT entry]: {{% relref "09-catching-exceptions.md#the-interrupt-descriptor-table" %}}

 ### Allocating a new Stack
 In order to fill an Interrupt Stack Table later, we need a way to allocate new stacks.
 Therefore we extend our `memory` module with a new `stack_allocator` submodule: